huangli/Udacity-Project5/README.md

 the correrlation between 'from_poi_to_this_person','from_this_person_to_poi' and 'shared_receipt_with_poi'
 it's all highly related, so I only keep one feature from email features: 'shared_receipt_with_poi'.
-I begin my test with decision tree classifier, as it turns out, only 'total_payments','restricted_stock_deferred', 'expenses' are corrleated to precision and recall.
+I begin my test with decision tree classifier, as it turns out, only 'total_payments','restricted_stock_deferred', 'expenses' are important to precision and recall.

 #### scaling